Choosing the Right SSD for Your Surveillance Needs

 Endurance

 Endurance refers to an SSD's ability to handle a certain number of write cycles before it begins to degrade.
-Surveillance systems write data continuously, so opt for SSDs with high endurance ratings (measured in Terabytes Written or TBW) to ensure longevity.
+Surveillance systems—powered by high-performance memory like 64gb rdimm to support continuous data processing—write data continuously, so opt for SSDs with high endurance ratings (measured in Terabytes Written or TBW) to ensure longevity.

 Speed